codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

     }
 ```

-Koltlin allows the creation of extension functions, so it's possible to change the `buildTask` method to be something more idiomatic like `Task.from(item)` while making the method only visible inside the helper.
+Kotlin allows the creation of extension functions, so it's possible to change the `buildTask` method to be something more idiomatic like `Task.from(item)` while making the method only visible inside the helper.

 Start adding a `companion object` inside the Task class: